 Planning and Development Regulation

-The 2023 offering of Planning and Development Regulation will be offered in a hybrid format.
+The 2024 offering of Planning and Development Regulation will be offered in a hybrid format.
 Some sessions will be in-person and others will be online.
-See below for a schedule overview to save-the-date (detailed scheduled still TBD).
+See below for a schedule overview (detailed scheduled still TBD).

 This course encompasses topics from our courses previously known as "Foundations in Development Regulation," "Zoning Practices" and "Zoning Official Certification" including: Development Ordinances, Statutory Authority, Constitutional Limits, Quasi-judicial Procedures, Annexation and Extraterritorial Jurisdiction, Comprehensive Planning, Land Development Permitting, Permitting Authority, Site Plan and Subdivision Review, Development Standards, Development Exactions and Growth Management, Development Regulations, Inspections and Enforcement, Interpreting the Ordinance, Liability, Conflicts and Open Governance.